petervmeijgaard/vue-2-boilerplate/README.md

 and a default layout, used for the home and account page.

 ### Locale ###
 The Vue I18n plugin is used for localization.
-In the locale directory you'll find an example for internalization.
+In the locale directory, you'll find an example for internalization.
 This boilerplate comes with examples for English and Dutch out of the box, but feel free to add more!

 ### Mixins ###